 Use egg cartons, homemade pattern cards and everyday toys to create some playful invitations to make patterns.
 Great for home or preschool with 3 year olds to school age children as a fun way to learn about pattern making, sequencing and matching by colour and shape!
-As part of our
+As part

 Continue reading Making Patterns with Lego and Egg Cartons